Alluxio/alluxio/docs/en/operation/Journal.md

 From Alluxio 2.9, backup delegation is by default enabled.

 Backup delegation can be configured with the below properties:
-- `alluxio.master.backup.delegation.enabled`: Whether to delegate backups to standby masters.
+- `alluxio.coordinator.backup.delegation.enabled`: Whether to delegate backups to standby masters.
 Default: `false`.
-- `alluxio.master.backup.heartbeat.interval`: Interval at which standby master that is taking the backup will update the leading master with current backup status.
+- `alluxio.coordinator.backup.heartbeat.interval`: Interval at which standby master that is taking the backup will update the leading master with current backup status.
 Default: `2sec`.

 Some advanced properties control the communication between Alluxio masters for coordinating the backup:
-- `alluxio.master.backup.transport.timeout`: Communication timeout for messaging between masters for coordinating backup.
+- `alluxio.coordinator.backup.transport.timeout`: Communication timeout for messaging between masters for coordinating backup.
 Default: `30sec`.
-- `alluxio.master.backup.connect.interval.min`: Minimum delay between each connection attempt to backup-leader.
+- `alluxio.coordinator.backup.connect.interval.min`: Minimum delay between each connection attempt to backup-leader.
 Default: `1sec`.
-- `alluxio.master.backup.connect.interval.max`: Maximum delay between each connection attempt to backup-leader.
+- `alluxio.coordinator.backup.connect.interval.max`: Maximum delay between each connection attempt to backup-leader.
 Default: `30sec`.
-- `alluxio.master.backup.abandon.timeout`: Duration after which leader will abandon the backup if it has not received heartbeat from backup-worker.
+- `alluxio.coordinator.backup.abandon.timeout`: Duration after which leader will abandon the backup if it has not received heartbeat from backup-worker.
 Default: `1min`.

 Since it is uncertain which host will take the backup, it is suggested to use shared paths for taking backups with backup delegation.